-29. “Couple friends” are much more rare than it might seem, and maybe even a bit over-rated.
+29. “Couple friends” are much rarer than it might seem, and maybe even a bit over-rated.
 Nevertheless, don’t stop investing in friendships.

 On Everyday Life:

 30. Laugh.
 A lot.
-And don’t take yourselves too seriously.
+And don’t take yourselves too seriously in a marriage.
 Laugh through the romantic fails, the burned dinners, and the times you are left clueless at how to parent your child’s most recent tantrum.
 Lighten your loads and the all the trying-so-hard to be a good wife/husband/parent with laughter.

 31. Rejoice in the lifetime you have to “figure it out.”
 Take the pressure off one another having to be great from the beginning.

 32. His inability to put his shoes (or dirty laundry or dirty dishes…) where they go is not an accurate measure of his love and respect for you.

 33. Part of a God-glorifying relationship looks like trusting God to do the work in your spouse’s heart…in God’s own good timing.

 34. Make a habit of praying with each other in a marriage.